 It is our assessment that the risk of corruption is greatest in connection with the placement of orders with subcontractors, with bribery constituting the greatest risk.
-To minimize the risk of business dealings being conducted on wrongful grounds, we maintain constant contact with our suppliers.
+To minimise the risk of business dealings being conducted on wrongful grounds, we maintain constant contact with our suppliers.
 Our staff who work with these issues are trained in our Anti-Corruption Policy and methods for detecting and managing this risk.
-To minimize the risk of corruption, it is Didriksons that steers the choice of suppliers in our technical specifications, with Didriksons' product department responsible for determining the suppliers included in the specification.
-In 2022, no cases or reports were submitted regarding deviations from Didriksons' governing documents or zero tolerance policy, which is consistent with our statistics in 2021.
+To minimise the risk of corruption, we steer the choice of suppliers in our technical specifications, with our product department responsible for determining the suppliers included in the specification.
+In 2023, no cases or reports were submitted regarding deviations from Didriksons' governing documents or zero tolerance policy, which is consistent with our statistics in 2022.
+This is a result of our clear strategy to have control of our value chain.

-Our goal is to only work with suppliers who have social insurance, and all of Didriksons' suppliers meet this goal.
+Our goal is to only work with suppliers who have social insurance, and all our suppliers meet this requirement.

-^{} With the Worldwide Governance Indicators (WGI) project, the World Bank has specified six governance indicators that classify countries on the basis of whether or not they are a risk country.
+^{} With the Worldwide Governance Indicators (WGI) project, the World Bank has specified six governance indicators that classify countries based on whether or not they are a risk country.
 These dimensions are: 1.
 Voice and Accountability, 2.
 Political Stability and Absence of Violence/Terrorism, 3.
 Government Effectiveness, 4.
 Regulatory Quality, 5.
 Rule of Law, and 6.
 Control of Corruption.